-In 1940, Saunders named a peony for the newborn daughter of the Hamilton College President so it seemed fitting for him to also name one for the President’s wife, Jean McCampbell Cowley.
+In 1940, Saunders named a peony, ‘Ellen Cowley’ for the newborn daughter of the Hamilton College President, so it seems fitting for him to have also named one for the President’s wife, Jean McCampbell Cowley.

-The two plants are from similar crosses and may be hard to tell apart by their flowers.
-‘Ellen Cowley’ is much taller than ‘Jean Cowley’ but the flowers are equally beautiful.
+The two plants are from similar crosses and may be hard to tell apart by their very similar flowers.
+‘Ellen Cowley’ is much taller than ‘Jean Cowley’; I wonder if that was true of the people as well.
+The flowers are equally beautiful.

 |Seedling No:||9933.
 Page 22 of Saunders’ Notebook I|